-UPDATE: June 2017: This service has been suspended and will operate only during the summer school vacation period.
+UPDATE: June 2017: This service has been suspended and will operate only during the summer school vacation period and weekends.
 The story can be found in El Sol de Morelos, June 24, 2017. https://www.elsoldecuernavaca.com.mx/local/funcionara-solo-en-vacaciones-el-cuernabus-centro-turistico

 CUERNABÚS, THE CITY’S NEW TOURIST SERVICE